 - Pain below the injury; many incomplete spinal cord injury survivors report issues with chronic pain.

-With both incomplete and complete spinal cord injuries, mobility impairments, including tetraplegia/quadriplegia and paraplegia, are common.
+With both incomplete and complete spinal cord injuries, mobility impairments, including tetraplegia/quadriplegia and complete paraplegia, are common.

 - The location of the injury.
 The higher the injury is, the more unlikely recovery becomes.